 Raw materials from Arabia, America, and Asia thus entered the French medical literature as a new drug group.
 Dufour did not have the language of caffeine, but grasped that their common denominator is an ability to stimulate and fortify.
 Beyond this shrewd scientific insight into the behavior of coffee, chocolate, and tea, the collected works also force the idea of cultural comparison.
 Dufour shows that these widely dispersed lands with vastly different climates, flora, fauna, peoples, and languages, nevertheless share the cultural practice of boiling stimulants for medicinal purposes.
 From its binding to its title, Usage du caphé, du thé, et du chocolate, Dufour’s treatise uproots the drinks from their native lands and showcases their relationship.
 As his title orders the beverages, it offers a basic chronology of the caffeine trades as they developed in France during the seventeenth century: Arabia, then Asia, and finally the Americas.

-The Middle Eastern figure, in Ottoman dress, wears a decorated turban and beard; the Chinese figure balances in lotus position under a conical hat, and the Mexican (as Dufour identifies him), stands in mid-stride with a bow wearing only feathers and gold.
+The Middle Eastern figure, in Ottoman dress, wears a decorated turban and beard; the Chinese figure balances in lotus position under a conical hat, and the Mexican (as Dufour identifies him), stands in mid-stride with a bow, wearing only feathers and gold.
 Each of them holds a visibly steaming beverage and is flanked by the specific vessel of his drink tradition.
-The ceramic tea pot sits at the focal point of the image, while the coffee and chocolate pots are on the floor at the feet of their drinkers.
+The ceramic teapot sits at the focal point of the image, while the coffee and chocolate pots are on the floor at the feet of their drinkers.
 China looks guarded, as though keeping his cards (his tea) close to his chest and separated from the viewer by a table.
-The Middle East—Dufour identifies coffee with Turkey, Yemen, and Egypt—raises his cup to the event.
-The figure of the Americas appears to be walking in armed with an Aztec bow but have left the arrows at home.
-Posed around a small round table in close proximity, the world’s corners look comfortable, as though it is not at all odd that they should be enjoying a drink together.
+The Middle East — Dufour identifies coffee with Turkey, Yemen, and Egypt — raises his cup to the event.
+The figure of the Americas appears to be walking in armed with an Aztec bow but has left the arrows at home.
+Posed around a small, round table in close proximity, the world’s corners look comfortable, as though it is not at all odd that they should be enjoying a drink together.

 Christine A. Jones is associate professor of French and Comparative Literary and Cultural Studies at the University of Utah.
 A specialist of early-modern genres and trades, she is the author of Shapely Bodies: The Image of Porcelain in Eighteenth-Century France (University of Delaware, 2013) and currently researching the early European print reception of chocolate, coffee, and tea.